 National and international news from BBC Radio 4.

-3/6 Two mysterious visitors, one deathly pale and one deathly orange.
+3/6 Woodstock village has two mysterious visitors - one deathly pale and one deathly orange.
 (R)

 Tom fills Brian in.